bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 ### Commits

 Commit your code regularly and meaningfully.
-This helps both you (in case you ever need to return to old code for any number of reasons) and the graders as they evaluate your solution.
+This helps you in case you ever need to return to old code for any number of reasons.

-## Interview Questions

-Demonstrate your understanding of this week's concepts by answering the following free-form questions.
-Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
-1. How would you explain form validation to someone who has never programmed before?
-1. In 1-2 sentences, define end to end testing.

 ## Instructions

 ### Task 1: Project Set Up

 - [ ] Create a forked copy of this project
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [ ] Clone your OWN version of the repository (Not BloomTech's by mistake!)
 - [ ] Implement the project on the main branch, committing changes regularly
 - [ ] Push commits: `git push origin main`
-- [ ] PUSH EVERYTHING TO THE MAIN BRANCH

 ### Task 2: Project Requirements